arianrhodsandlot/eslint-plugin-biome-x/readme.md

 | lint | Report errors raised by `biome lint`. | ✅ | | |

 ## Downsides
-- `eslint-plugin-biome-x` uses [@biomejs/js-api](https://www.npmjs.com/package/@biomejs/js-api) under the hood, it's now a lot slower than running native Biome command.
+- `eslint-plugin-biome-x` uses [@biomejs/js-api](https://www.npmjs.com/package/@biomejs/js-api) under the hood, which is now a lot slower than running native Biome command.
 - As of now, autofix functionality of `biome lint` is not usable when using `eslint-plugin-biome-x`. `eslint-plugin-biome-x` only reports errors raised by Biome.

 ## Credits